preservim/vim-pencil/README.markdown

 ### Sentence spacing

-When formatting, by default only one space will be inserted after a period(`.`), exclamation point(`!`), or question mark(`?`).
-You can change this default.
+By default, when formatting only one space will be inserted after a period(`.`), exclamation point(`!`), or question mark(`?`).
+You can change this default:

 ```vim
 let g:pencil#joinspaces = 0     " 0=one_space, 1=two_spaces